conneroisu/conneroh.com/docs.templ.md

 ```

 Here, the function `getTagSection` is defined inside the loop, which not only reduces readability but also introduces unnecessary function redefinition on each iteration.

-### **Conclusion**

-While templ does not enforce placing function definitions at the end of a file, doing so enhances readability and usability.
-By keeping template logic upfront and separating utility functions, the structure remains clean and maintainable, making templ a more efficient and reliable tool for Go-based HTML templating.